South American nations

 each other.
 In particular, though these legends come from the Macushis, the traditional stories of

 other Caribbean tribes like the Carib and

 Enjoy the stories!
-If you would like to recommend a Macushi legend for this page or think one of the ones on here
+If you would like to recommend a Macushi legend for this page, please let us know.

-Makunaima (also spelled Macunaima, Makonaima, Mackonaima, and other ways):
+Macunaima (also spelled Makunaima, Makonaima, Mackonaima, and other ways):

 The culture hero and creator god of the Macushi tribe.

 His name is pronounced mah-koo-nye-mah and means "He Works By Night."

 An evil spirit that possesses people and causes them to turn into deadly animals and/or go into a murderous rage.
 Assassins, or

 people seeking revenge for a slain relative, sometimes invited the Canaima spirit into themselves by